zbray/notes/New Notes/CSS/notes-css.md

 CSS is a language used for describing how documents are arranged and sytled visually.

-#### How is it used?
+### How is it used?

-CSS is used in three different ways (inline, internal, or external) and applies styling rules to elements on an html document
+CSS is used by writing styling rules to apply to elements in an html document.

+There are three different ways CSS is applied.

 **Inline** CSS can be added to an html element NOT RECOMMENDED